 The complete metamorphosis of the butterfly is a thoroughly adequate analogy for civilisation: the gradual progression from egg to slug to pupa to imago [the beautiful butterfly].
-In the Nigerian context, it starts with the colonised state to inexperienced independent nation-state to transitional nation-state to strong state.
+In the Nigerian context, it starts with the colonised state to the inexperienced independent nation-state to transitional nation-state to strong state.
 The furthest stage Nigeria ever go to was the ugly butterfly that never blossomed.
-However, after the initial euphoria of the return to democracy it is now evident that Nigerian politicians and clergy are busy reversing the progress of the nation back into the stage of a slug as a consequence of their thefts and misrule; it suits them well.
+However, after the initial euphoria of the return to democracy, it is now evident that Nigerian politicians and clergy are busy reversing the progress of the nation back into the stage of a slug as a consequence of their thefts and misrule; it suits them well.
 But does it suit the everyday citizens?
 Read More “Nigeria Decivilising: Governance by Self-Hating Leaders”

-“There is no good name for a terrible disease” – Urhobo proverb
+“There is no good name for a terrible disease” – Urhobo proverb.

-“The solution to Africa’s problems lie solely in Africa” – George Ayittey
+“The solution to Africa’s problems lie solely in Africa” – George Ayittey.

-Coconut Head Corruption (CHC) is a term derived from the vocabulary of George Ayittey, a distinguished U.S. based Ghanaian economist, and is used to describe the observed hollow-headedness and thoughtlessness exhibited by corrupt African leaders and their clients who have engaged in corruption since the beginning of the post-colonial era.
-Ayittey consistently and emphatically in his works and on social media uses words like “Coconut Leader”, “Coconut combat” or “Coconut solutions” to address misgovernance and bad leadership in African.
+Coconut Head Corruption (CHC) is a term derived from the vocabulary of George Ayittey.
+He is a distinguished U.S. based Ghanaian economist and is used to describe the observed hollow-headedness and thoughtlessness exhibited by corrupt African leaders and their clients.
+These Big Men Ayittey is critical of have engaged in corruption since the beginning of the post-colonial era.
+Ayittey consistently and emphatically in his works and on social media uses words like “Coconut Leader”, “Coconut combat” or “Coconut solutions” to address misgovernance and lousy leadership in African.
 Read More ““Coconut Head” Corruption”

 A keynote lecture presented at Green Economics Institute 11th Annual Conference at Kellogg College, University of Oxford, England on the 29th of July 2016.
 The moderator was Miriam Kennet, the CEO of the Green Economics Institue.